EugeneKostrikov/mongoose-flex-rest/README.md

 ### Write:
   Write commands are a bit more complex.
-  See this gist for Schema definition //TODO create gist

   When you work with plain documents they completely reflect Mongo's operators, e.g.
   ```js